philipturner/MoltenCL/README.md

 - macOS 13+
 - requires at least `MTLGPUFamily.apple6` or `MTLGPUFamily.mac2` - anything that can run Metal 3
 - to optimize AIR binaries compiled from OpenCL source, you must have Metal command-line tools installed (optional)

+# Licensing

+MoltenCL is available for free under the MIT license.
+This library is not owned or endorsed by Apple.